-Biographies of the Directors are shown on page 8.
+Biographies of the Directors are shown on page 7.

-No Directors who held office during the year held ordinary shares or convertible loan stock in the Company as at 31 December 2020 or 31 December 2019.
+Save as disclosed, Directors who held office in the year, Richard Lockwood and Malcolm Burne, hold ordinary shares in the Company as at 31 December 2021.
+No Directors held convertible loan stock in the Company as at 31 December 2021.

-There has been no change in the ordinary share holdings of the Directors from 31 December 2020 up to the signing date.
+Save as disclosed, there has been no change in the ordinary share holdings of the Directors from 31 December 2021 up to the signing date.